 Think of the muscles here as forming a ”figure 8”.
 The centre point joining the two loops is the perineum.
 If you raise yourself up from the centre, tilting the pelvic basin neither one way nor the other, not only will your protruding gut problem disappear but also the perfect equilibrium you’ve established will propagate itself upwards and downwards throughout the rest of your body.
 You will find it easy to develop relaxed, open shoulders.
 You will experience a full range of natural, unforced movement and a new sense of wellbeing.
 No aches, no pains, no problems.

 To find out what the perineum does and why is it so important, take a look at the guts.
 There’s a lot of them, and they mostly just flop about inside the pelvis.
 At the back they can’t fall out because there are bones in the way, but towards the front there’s nothing holding them in but a bit of neglected muscle.
-Therefore, if your bad posture tilts the pelvis down and forwards, then your guts will slop out.
+Therefore, if your bad posture tilts the pelvis down and forwards, then your guts will protrude.
 Think of putting several pounds of raw liver into a wok and tilting it, and you’ll get the general idea.

 Finding your centre is only part of the story: you need to keep it.
 You’ll have a new bit of you to work out, especially that neglected lower abdomen.
 Most importantly you have to train yourself and your body to recognize when you’re in balance and when you’re not.

-If your spine is already wrecked, or locking up in places, or you have twinges you think you shouldn’t be having a diagnosis and a course of treatment, by a chiropractor (or osteopath), is essential.
+If your spine is already locking up in places, or you have twinges you think you shouldn’t be having, a diagnosis and a course of treatment, by a chiropractor (or osteopath), is essential.
 A specialist spinal manipulator can help unlock areas of stiffness and immobility, sort out excessive spinal curvature, and deal with any other structural problems.
 For instance if you have one leg slightly shorter than the other, the whole body gets involved in trying to compensate for the problem and a measured heel-lift can prove dramatically beneficial.

 What is perfect posture?